Wondering if you have art block and how to end it for good? Then this article was written for you.

-In my case, I was out of touch with my authentic self, had unprocessed trauma, and other personal issues.
+In my case, I was out of touch with my authentic self, had unprocessed trauma, poor health, and other personal issues.
 I did a lot of inner work.
 Each artist has their own journey.

 It’s helpful to consider that there are times when you cannot focus on art because of the flow of life.
 For example, when you have a baby and you’re in new mom survival mode just trying to get enough sleep and care for your family.
 Or, when you have pertinent health issues to take care of.
 Sometimes, art has to go on the back burner, and that is ok.